-For ultra wide photographs, it is important that your tripod gets you close to the ground.
-In one tripod brand, you can use a ground level adapter that removes the center column and extends the legs fully.
+For ultra-wide photographs, it is important that your tripod gets you close to the ground.
+In one tripod brand, you can use a ground-level adapter that removes the center column and extends the legs fully.
 Another tripod has a removable center column.
-Ian even suggests setting your camera on bean bag on the ground.
+Ian even suggests setting your camera on a bean bag on the ground.

 See all of the videos in our Ultra-Wide Landscape Course:

 Introduction to Ultra Wide-Angle Photography